projectara/greybus-spec/source/device_class.rst

-The Greybus battery current response contains the status byte and a 4-byte value that represents the current of the battery being controlled, in µA as defined in table :num:`table-battery-current-response`.
+The Greybus battery current response contains the status byte and a 4-byte value that represents the current of the battery being controlled, in |mu| A as defined in table :num:`table-battery-current-response`.

 .. figtable::